openscd/open-scd/doc/classes/_src_open_scd_.openscd.md

 • **waiting**: *boolean* = false

-Defined in src/open-scd.ts:168
+Defined in src/open-scd.ts:75

-Indicates whether the editor is currently waiting for some async work.
+Whether the editor is currently waiting for some async work.

 ___